Vaginal Lesion or Wart Removal

 The doctor may perform a wide excision to remove a precancerous lesion in the vagina.
 For this procedure, he or she removes the growth along with a border of healthy tissue to ensure all precancerous cells have been removed.
 The doctor may opt to perform laser surgery, in which a laser is used to remove lesions or abnormal cells in the vagina.

-Causes Leading to Vaginal Lesion or Wart Removal
+Is Vaginal Lesion or Wart Removal Right For You?

 Vaginal Lesion or Wart Removal Procedure Explained